youliangliu/Online_Editing_Environment/README.md

 4. How to configure more server and clients:
     1. For server, copy the server.go file to a new file with another name, modify line 398 and 403.
 For line 398 add another port number into the string list.
-For line 403, specify myserver.index to the index of that that server's port number in the line 398 list.
+For line 403, specify myserver.index to the index of that server's port number in the line 398 list.
     2. For client, make a copy of the example_client.html file, modify the line in line 12, 13, and 14.
 For line 12, give that client a universally unique name, for line 13, append that server's address into the address array.
 For line 14